Karkolo16/Wiki-website-GoraKalwaria/README.md

-Made Wikipoedia website about city called Gora Kalwaria.
+Made Wikipedia website about city called Gora Kalwaria.
 Trying to make exact copy of it.